-Pressure can be defined as the axial force applied divided by the area of the nut to screw load bearing surface area.
 By substituting for pressure into the above formula then solving for axial force results in:

 This formula can be used to plot the PV curve over a desired range of velocities.
 With velocity being in the denominator, higher speeds result in lower amounts of force that the nut will accept.
 The reverse is also true, as more force is applied, slower speeds are required to avoid

 exceeding the nut’s PV limit.
 In order to prevent failure, the screw assemblies load and speed combination must be kept below the PV limit for the material of the nut.

 example PV plot for 2 similar nuts but made from different materials.

 The PV limit being when the nut will begin to deform from heat, the temperature and duty cycle of the application will also have an impact.
 Unfortunately it is difficult to predict the impact of temperature and duty cycle with a simple formula.
 For applications where the duty cycle is above 50% or the temperatures are above ambient, testing the assembly is the best way to find the performance limits.

 For details on the calculations related to the PV limit for a specific nut read on.
 Otherwise feel free to advance to the next Topic.

 To calculate the acceptable load of a nut based on the nut material's PV value we need to calculate the projected area of engagement and surface velocity.
 Below we will look at each.